-The parties agree to make any technical changes that are mutually agreed prior to the going out for Primary Principals' (NZEI Te Riu Roa) Collective Agreement 2023-2025 ratification. knowledge, subject to any subsequent agreed editorial and agreements reached in the settlement of the Primary Principals' -2025.
-Signed in Wellington on 2023 by: Bella Pardoe Advocate for NZEI Te Riu Roa Isabella Sutherland Advocate for the Secretary for Education Witnessed: Kate Lethbridge for NZ School Trustees Association
+The parties agree to make any technical changes that are mutually agreed prior to the going out for Primary Principals' (NZEI Te Riu Roa) Collective Agreement 2023-2025 Page 68 ratification.

+The parties on signing this document acknowledge, subject to any subsequent agreed editorial and technical changes, that this reflects the agreements reached in the settlement of the Primary Principals' (NZEI TRR) Collective Agreement 2023-2025.

+Signed in Wellington on 2023 by:

+Bella Pardoe Advocate for NZEI Te Riu Roa Isabella Sutherland Advocate for the Secretary for Education

+Witnessed: Kate Lethbridge for NZ School Trustees Association